natalieagus/50005/docs/Problem Set/03-processes.md

 <p>In systems where robustness and fault tolerance are critical,  such as servers handling untrusted or independent clients,  using separate processes may be preferred, even with added resource costs.
 This model ensures that a single handler crash doesn’t compromise the entire service.</p>
 </p></div><br>

+### Epilogue: Protection Boundaries

+Protection boundaries separate parts of a program or system so they can’t accidentally or maliciously interfere with each other.
+* **Between processes**: Each process has its own private memory.
+One process cannot read or write another process's variables or code.
+The OS enforces this using virtual memory.
+* **Between threads**: Threads within the same process share the same memory.
+There are no protection boundaries between threads, so one thread can read or overwrite another thread’s variables, which is why synchronization (e.g., locks) is needed.
+* **Between global and local variables**: Local variables live on the **stack** and are private to a function.
+Global variables live in a ***shared*** data section, accessible from anywhere in the program.
+There's <span class="orange-bold">no protection boundary here</span>, functions can overwrite global data if not careful.
+* **Between user code and runtime library**: User code and the C runtime (e.g., `malloc`, `printf`) run in the **same** process.
+If your code misuses them (like writing to freed memory), it can <span class="orange-bold">corrupt</span> internal data structures.
+There's no hard protection, only conventions and careful coding.

+Without protection, a bug in one part (e.g., a wild pointer in a thread) could crash the whole program or corrupt data silently (the infamous `segfault`).
+Protection boundaries limit the damage and help isolate faults.